alcover/stricks/README.md

 Stricks aims at limiting memory faults through the API :

-* typedef `const char*` forces the user to cast when she wants to write.
+* Typedef `const char*` forces the user to cast when she wants to write.
-* all API methods check for a valid *Header*.
+* All API methods check for a valid *Header*.
-* if invalid, no action is taken and a *falsy* value gets returned.
+* If invalid, no action is taken and a *falsy* value is returned.

 (See *[stx_free](#stx_free)*)